Print

 5. Whisk a small amount of the hot chocolate milk mixture into the yolks to temper the eggs; see notes.

-6. Strain the tempered eggs into the hot chocolate pie filling pot to ensure there aren't any solids added to the filling.
+6. Strain the tempered eggs into the hot chocolate pie filling pot to ensure no solids are added to the filling.

-7. Cook pie filling on medium-low heat until thickened, constantly stirring for about 2 minutes after it starts bubbling on the edges.
+7. Cook the pie filling on medium-low heat until thickened, stirring constantly for about 2 minutes after it starts bubbling along the edges.

 8. Remove the pot of pie filling from the heat and stir in salt, butter, and vanilla.